 Now, I have to confess that we don’t seem to have snow days anymore now that we’ve moved south.
 I’m still curious, though ~ what do your snow days look like?
 Do you have a “snow-day” schedule or do you take opportunity to simply let the day unfold?
 Share with me some of the fun, unique things you do when your kiddos have a snow/ice day off from school.

 Food allergy tidbit!

 This was a great treat for our egg, peanut and tree nut allergy son!
 He loved making them and, well, eating them was even better.
-We were able to save some money and use a lot of our own store brand (Big Y) or Full Circle ingredients, such as the pizza dough (though we can use Pillsbury, too, which may have provided a little bit better stability in the dough), mozzarella, parmesan, garlic and marinara.
-We simply just read the ingredient labels to ensure there were no disclaimers.
+We were able to save some money and use a lot of our own store brand ingredients, such as the pizza dough (though you could use brand name, too, which may provide a little bit better stability in the dough), mozzarella, parmesan, garlic and marinara.
+We simply just read the ingredient labels to ensure there were no allergens or disclaimers.
 All safe and much enjoyed!!

 A great way to combine two delicious favorites - pizza and pretzels - into one!
 It's a winner for anyone who loves their carbs topped with a little sauce and cheese.

 Stretch the dough out onto a clean surface and cut into equal strips - approximately 8.

 Stretch each strip out in both width and length - making sure to not stretch too thin.

 Sprinkle shredded mozzarella down the center of each strip.

 Fold and pinch the sides of the dough together around the cheese, including the ends.

 Now it's time to form a pretzel shape with your dough.
 Take the ends of the strip and make a U” shape.
 Twist the ends around each other twice and connect them to the bottom of the “U” shape.